 Although it’s generally rare, there are some people who have weak quads (as compared to weak glutes, a much more common problem).
 To correct this while continuing to do squats, shift the load a bit to put the emphasis on your quads by doing a front squat.

-How to: Set up in a squat rack and place the loaded barbell just below shoulder height.
+How to: Set up in a squat rack and place the barbell just below shoulder height.
 Hold the bar with an overhand grip and walk under it, allowing your elbows to come in front of your body to about your shoulder height.
 The bar should rest across your collarbone and shoulder muscles, pressing against the neck, says Sakhrani, to relieve some of the collarbone pressure.
 Un-rack the bar and take a couple of steps back.
 This is the start position (a).
 Keeping your elbows high, push your hips back and sink your weight into your heels, slowly bringing your butt towards the ground until the top of your thigh is parallel to the floor (b).
-Without letting your knees collapse inward, drive your heels into the floor to return to the start position (c).
+Without letting your knees collapse inward, drive your heels into the floor to return to the start position.

-How to: Lie flat on your back with feet and calves on a physio ball.
+How to: Lie flat on your back with feet and calves on a stability ball.
 Lift hips off the ground so that your body forms a straight line from shoulders to ankles.
 This is the start position (a).
 Digging your heels into the ball, draw your feet in towards your body, rolling the ball towards your butt, while simultaneously lifting your hips to maintain that straight line from shoulders to knees (b).
 Slowly return to the start position.
 Trainer tip: You can superset these with squats, but do them after squats to get maximum benefit from squats.

 7. Loosen Your Lats: Overhead Squats

 You aren’t alone if you have tight lats and spinal erectors.
 However, when performing a squat, this will cause the lower back to round before getting to full depth, therefore causing back pain.
 To avoid this and loosen up those big, fan-shaped back muscles, use the overhead squat.
+(Note: This is an advanced move.
+If you’re not ready to add weight perform the same movement detailed above holding a towel or dowel rod overhead.)